StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 ## Overview

-In order to configure StackState to authenticate using KeyCloak OIDC as an authentication provider, you will need to configure both of them to be able to talk to each other.
+StackState can authenticate using KeyCloak as an authentication provider, you will need to configure both StackState and KeyCloak to be able to talk to each other.
 The following sections describe the respective setups.

 ## Configure KeyCloak

-In order to connect StackState to KeyCloak, you need to add a new client configuration to the KeyCloak Authentication Server.
+Before you can configure StackState to authenticate using KeyCloak, you need to add a new client configuration to the KeyCloak Authentication Server.
 The necessary settings for the client are:

-1. **Client ID** - The ID of the client that is connecting, we recommend naming this `stackstate`
+* **Client ID** - The ID of the client that is connecting, we recommend naming this `stackstate`
-2. **Client Protocol** - Set to `openid-connect`
+* **Client Protocol** - Set to `openid-connect`
-3. **Access Type** - Set to `confidential`, so that a secret is used to establish the connection between KeyCloak and StackState
+* **Access Type** - Set to `confidential`, so that a secret is used to establish the connection between KeyCloak and StackState
-4. **Standard Flow Enabled** - Set to `Enabled`
+* **Standard Flow Enabled** - Set to `Enabled`
-5. **Implicit Flow Enabled** - Set to `Disabled`
+* **Implicit Flow Enabled** - Set to `Disabled`
-6. **Root URL** - Thhe root location of StackState (the same value configured in as base URL of the StackState configuration
+* **Root URL** - Thhe root location of StackState (the same value configured in as base URL of the StackState configuration
-7. **Valid redirect URIs** - This should be `/loginCallback/*`
+* **Valid redirect URIs** - This should be `/loginCallback/*`
-8. **Base URL** - This should point to the root location of StackState
+* **Base URL** - This should point to the root location of StackState

 ## Configure StackState

 ### Kubernetes

-Here is an example of a `authentication.yaml` file that uses the Keycloak server you just configured.
+To configure StackState to authenticate using KeyCloak, KeyCloak details and user role mapping needs to be added to the file `authentication.yaml`.
+For example:

 {% tabs %}
 {% tab title="authentication.yaml" %}